fatmasenagenc/funravel/meeting logs.md

 see if we can fetch data of concerts, hotels and transportation in this semester
 decided to set another meeting 2/3 weeks before demo

+### 23.11.2022 group meeting
+decided to learn about API's, fetching data, flutter-dart